-Policies for plastic reduction: the perspective of clothing companies
+Policies for plastic reduction: a clothing companies perspective

 This advocacy policy brief is a reaction to the rising quantity of textile products put on the market, the increasing presence of synthetic content in them, and the associated negative ecological implications.
 It provides policy recommendations to reverse such trends building on the experience of clothing companies that are working in this direction.